canonical/vanilla-framework/docs/patterns/list-tree.md

 View example of the list tree pattern
 </a>

+### Import

+To import just this component into your project, copy the snippet below and include it in your main Sass file.

+<pre><code>@import 'patterns_list-tree';</code></pre>

+For more information see [Customising Vanilla](/customising-vanilla/) in your projects, which includes overrides and importing instructions.

 ### Design

 For more information view the [list tree design spec](https://github.com/ubuntudesign/vanilla-design/tree/master/List%20tree) which includes the specification in markdown format and a PNG image.